oxidecomputer/quartz/README.md

 There is basic support for generating vhdl_ls.toml files from the BUCK files.
 This is tested and is working with the https://github.com/VHDL-LS/rust_hdl_vscode vscode extension.

-Right now, the management of this file relies on a user re-generating it as new files are added to the BUCK files.
-To generate the file in the workspace root (note that this relies on https://crates.io/crates/convfmt tool to convert the stdout json to a toml file.
-`cargo install convfmt` to install).

 Using bxl, the following command queries the build graph for VHDL files, outputs a json blob to stdout which is then converted into vhdl_ls.toml.
 Ideally we'd have an editor hook do this and have it be a little more standalone.